jcpilche/jcpilche.github.io/_pages/about.md

 I am currently working towards my first paper regarding the use of language models to simulate humans in agent based models with [Dr. Fil Menczer](https://cnets.indiana.edu/fil) and [Dr. Zoran Tiganj](https://luddy.indiana.edu/contact/profile/index.html?Zoran_Tiganj) of Indiana University Informatics and Computer Science.

-You can learn more about me on [LinkedIn](https://www.linkedin.com/in/jenevepilcher/) or in the resume tab.
+You can learn more about me on [LinkedIn](https://www.linkedin.com/in/jenevepilcher/).
 I'm happy to talk and welcome messages to connect. 🕊️

 ---